swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

     _ value: UInt16, as type: UInt16.Type, endianness: Endianness
   )

-  mutating func append(
+  /// Appends a value's bytes to the span's memory. mutating func append(
     _ value: Int16, as type: Int16.Type, endianness: Endianness
   )

-  mutating func append(
+  /// Appends a value's bytes to the span's memory. mutating func append(
     _ value: UInt32, as type: UInt32.Type, endianness: Endianness
   )

-  mutating func append(
+  /// Appends a value's bytes to the span's memory. mutating func append(
     _ value: Int32, as type: Int32.Type, endianness: Endianness
   )

-  mutating func append(
+  /// Appends a value's bytes to the span's memory. mutating func append(
     _ value: UInt64, as type: UInt64.Type, endianness: Endianness
   )

-  mutating func append(
+  /// Appends a value's bytes to the span's memory. mutating func append(
     _ value: Int64, as type: Int64.Type, endianness: Endianness
   )

-  mutating func append(
+  /// Appends a value's bytes to the span's memory. mutating func append(
     _ value: UInt, as type: UInt.Type, endianness: Endianness )

-  mutating func append(
+  /// Appends a value's bytes to the span's memory. mutating func append(
     _ value: Int, as type: Int.Type, endianness: Endianness )

-  mutating func append(
+  /// Appends a value's bytes to the span's memory. mutating func append(
     _ value: Float32, as type: Float32.Type, endianness: Endianness
   )

-  mutating func append(
+  /// Appends a value's bytes to the span's memory. mutating func append(
     _ value: Float64, as type: Float64.Type, endianness: Endianness
   )

-  // available on platforms that support `Float16` mutating func append(
+  // available on platforms that support `Float16`
+  /// Appends a value's bytes to the span's memory. mutating func append(
     _ value: Float16, as type: Float16.Type, endianness: Endianness
   )

-  // available on platforms that support `Float80` mutating func append(
+  // available on platforms that support `Float80`
+  /// Appends a value's bytes to the span's memory. mutating func append(
     _ value: Float80, as type: Float80.Type, endianness: Endianness
   )

-  // available on platforms that support `UInt128` mutating func append(
+  // available on platforms that support `UInt128`
+  /// Appends a value's bytes to the span's memory. mutating func append(
     _ value: UInt128, as type: UInt128.Type, endianness: Endianness
   )

-  // available on platforms that support `Int128` mutating func append(
+  // available on platforms that support `Int128`
+  /// Appends a value's bytes to the span's memory. mutating func append(
     _ value: Int128, as type: Int128.Type, endianness: Endianness
   )